SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 As a last detail, because we love details, we do not want the “Untitled window” as the window title and also we want a default extent.
-We override initializeWindow:method.
+We override `initializeWindow:` method.

 ```
 MyMiniBrowserPresenter >> initializeWindow: aWindowPresenter